Nation's Giant Hamburgers

 Nation's Foodservice, Inc., doing business as Nation's Giant Hamburgers or simply Nation's, is a privately held El Cerrito, California-based regional fast food diner chain.
 Its menu includes hamburgers, hot dogs, sandwiches, breakfast items, and pies.
 The chain, founded in 1952, largely operates in the San Francisco Bay Area, especially the Greater East Bay, with some locations also in the Sacramento area and the Stockton area.
+In 2024, the company expanded into the Dallas–Fort Worth metroplex in Texas.

 History

 Russ Harvey bought a six-stool hot dog stand in 1952 near the corner of San Pablo Avenue and San Pablo Dam Road in San Pablo, California, with money he obtained through the sale of his 1948 Buick.
 He subsequently added hamburgers to the menu of the hot dog restaurant with a focus on large portions.
 After it became successful, he changed the restaurant's name to Harvey's Giant Hamburgers.

 In 1960, local teenager Dale Power was hired as a janitor and continued his employment from high school to his graduation at the nearby University of California, Berkeley.
 In 1970, he purchased his first restaurant in the Jack London Square District in neighboring Oakland.
 He christened it Nation's; the name was decided upon under the belief that they sold the best hamburgers in the nation.
 At this point Russ Harvey changed the name of his restaurant to Nation's as the two men became partners under a unified brand.

 More items were then added to the menu over time including breakfast, lunch, other dinner items, and pies.

 In 1994, Power became the company's president after Harvey retired.
-Originally only in the San Francisco Bay Area, the company has since expanded east into Sacramento and San Joaquin counties.
+Originally only in the San Francisco Bay Area, the company then expanded east into Sacramento and San Joaquin counties.
+In 2024, the chain opened its first locations outside of California in the Dallas–Fort Worth metroplex in Texas.